NeuroTechX/ntx_slack_archive/cloudbrain.md

  >He's built a color-therapy/music-therapy chamber that uses EEG to entrain the brain to a relaxed state and said his next project might be a multi-user collaborative experience

+7/9/2017 10:55 PM

+ **dano** :

+ >I pointed him to CloudBrain as being a potential solution for him (sounded like he was more of a sound designer/hacker than a backend dev)